 Just in time for the 4th of July, barbecued baby back ribs.
-If you enjoy grilling pork, baby back ribs is a must, and here I for you a fantastic method and recipe to make those perfect baby back ribs.
-The cooking of the ribs requires to different steps, baking in the oven and then grilling.
+If you enjoy grilling pork, baby back ribs are a must, and here I for you a fantastic method and recipe to make those perfect baby back ribs.
+The cooking of the ribs requires different steps, baking in the oven and then grilling.
 The ribs are first wrapped in aluminum foil and then baked in the oven.
-This allows the ribs to cook in their own juices and gives them great texture.
+This allows the ribs to cook in their own juices and gives them a great texture.
 The next step is grilling; this gives the ribs that nice grill flavor and really works well with the BBQ sauce.
 The BBQ sauce for this recipe is great; the liquid smoke gives it a very nice Smokey flavor.
 This is perfect for the 4th of July or any summer cook outs.
 Enjoy.

-4 racks of baby back ribs
+- 4 racks of baby back ribs

-1 ½ cups water
+- 1 ½ cups water

-1 cup white vinegar
+- 1 cup white vinegar

-½ cup tomato paste
+- ½ cup tomato paste

-1 tablespoon yellow mustard
+- 1 tablespoon yellow mustard

-2/3 cup dark brown sugar (packed)
+- 2/3 cup dark brown sugar (packed)

-1 teaspoon hickory flavoring liquid smoke
+- 1 teaspoon hickory flavoring liquid smoke

-1 ½ teaspoons salt
+- 1 ½ teaspoons salt

-½ teaspoon onion powder
+- ½ teaspoon onion powder

-¼ teaspoon garlic powder
+- ¼ teaspoon garlic powder

-¼ teaspoon paprika
+- ¼ teaspoon paprika

-Step 2: Pre-heat the oven to 300 degrees.
+- Pre-heat the oven to 300 degrees.
 Brush BBQ sauce over the surface of each rack of ribs.
 Wrap each rack tightly with aluminum foil and arrange on a baking sheet with the seam of the foil facing up.
-Bake for 2 – 2 ½ hours or until the meat on the ribs has pulled back from the cut ends of the bones about ½ inch.
+Bake for 2 – 2 ½ hours or until the meat on the ribs has pulled back from the cut ends of the bones about a ½ inch.

-Step 3: Pre-heat your grill to medium heat.
+- Pre-heat your grill to medium heat.
 Remove the ribs from the foil and grill them on the grill for 4 to 8 minutes on each side or until the surface of the ribs is begging to char.
 Brush the BBQ sauce over both sides of the ribs a few minutes before you remove them from the grill.